Average cost of filling up car in UK hits record 100 pounds | Headlines

 - United Kingdom

-The average cost of filling up a typical family car has exceeded 100 pounds ($125) for the first time in Britain, as Russia's war in Ukraine drives gasoline prices higher.
+The average cost of filling up a typical family car has exceeded 100 pounds (USD 125) for the first time in Britain, as Russia's war in Ukraine drives gasoline prices higher.

-Figures from data firm Experian Catalyst showed that the average price of a litre of gas at UK pumps hit a record 182.3 pence on Wednesday.
-That takes the average cost of filling a 55-liter (12-gallon) family car to 100.27 pounds.
+Figures from data firm Experian Catalist showed that the average price of a litre of gas at UK pumps hit a record 182.3 pence on Wednesday.
+That takes the average cost of filling a 55-litre family car to 100.27 pounds.

-The AA, a British motoring association, said the price hikes have been a "huge shock" to drivers.
+Motoring association AA said the price hikes have been a "huge shock" for drivers and urged the government to intervene.

-"While fuel prices have been setting new records on a daily basis, households up and down the country may never have expected to see the cost of filling an average-sized family car reach three figures,'' said Simon Williams, a spokesman for roadside assistance company RAC.
+"Enough is enough.
+The government must act urgently to reduce the record fuel prices which are crippling the lives of those on lower incomes, rural areas and businesses,'' AA President Edmund King said.

+"The 100-pound tank is not sustainable with the general cost-of-living crisis, so the underlying issues need to be addressed urgently,'' King said.

+High gasoline prices have hit people across Europe and in the US, prompting governments to pass measures to try to ease the pain.

-Britain's government announced a fuel tax cut of 5 pence per litre in March to help drivers after record jumps in pump prices.
+The British government in March announced a fuel tax cut of 5 pence per litre to help drivers after record jumps in pump prices.

-But many say it barely scratched the surface and takes just a tiny amount off the cost of filling a car.
-Government officials have also raised concerns that fuel retailers are not passing on the tax cut to customers.
+Many motorists argue the tax cut reduced the cost of filling up a car by only a tiny amount.
+There are also growing concerns that fuel retailers are not passing on the tax cut to customers.

 Prime Minister Boris Johnson's government is facing heavy pressure to do more to help Britons struggling with fuel and food prices and domestic energy bills amid a severe cost-of-living crisis.

+Johnson's spokesman on Wednesday said soaring fuel prices were "hugely concerning,'' and the government wants to make sure companies are passing the tax cut on to consumers.

-"It is important the public understand what actions each of the fuel retailers are taking and so we are considering what further options we can take in this area,'' Johnson's spokesman said Wednesday.
+"It is important the public understand what actions each of the fuel retailers are taking, and so we are considering what further options we can take in this area,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)